kinglarce/portfolio/src/content/experience/Rakuten/index.md

   - Typescript
 ---

-- Collaborated with a diverse, multi-disciplinary team of engineers, designers, and product managers to build an in-house analytics tool that is now being used by all Rakuten services for their analytics.
+- Led the development and implementation of timezone, mobile event, and rule builder support features which is now being used by all Rakuten services for their marketing decisions.
-- Led a team of four members where I perform requirements analysis, design, development and testing on new features and legacy system improvements.
 - Mentored and guided team members ensuring all were trained in product knowledge and capable of handling outages.
-- Acted as the contact point between technical team, project managers, tester and analytics consultant.
+- Currently spend 40% time working on analyzing business requirements with project managers and technical specifications, 40% on feature development and outages, and 20% on team workloads.